janlelis/unicode-display_width/README.md

 `emoji: :basic`   | Full-width VS16-Emoji, but no width adjustments for Emoji sequences: All partial Emoji treated separately with a width of 2 | ?
 `emoji: :rgi_fqe` | Full-width VS16-Emoji, all fully-qualified RGI Emoji sequences are considered to have a width of 2 | ?
 `emoji: :rgi_mqe` | Full-width VS16-Emoji, all fully- and minimally-qualified RGI Emoji sequences are considered to have a width of 2 | ?
-`emoji: :rgi_uqe` | Full-width VS16-Emoji, all RGI Emoji sequences, regardless of qualification status are considered to have a width of 2 | ?
+`emoji: :rgi_uqe` | Full-width VS16-Emoji, all RGI Emoji sequences, regardless of qualification status are considered to have a width of 2 | Apple Terminal
 `emoji: :possible`| Full-width VS16-Emoji, all possible/well-formed Emoji sequences are considered to have a width of 2 | ?
-`emoji: :all`     | Full-width VS16-Emoji, all ZWJ/modifier/keycap sequences have a width of 2, even if they are not well-formed Emoji sequences | foot, Contour, WezTerm
+`emoji: :all`     | Full-width VS16-Emoji, all ZWJ/modifier/keycap sequences have a width of 2, even if they are not well-formed Emoji sequences | foot, Contour
-`emoji: :all_no_vs16` | VS16-Emoji not handled, all ZWJ/modifier/keycap sequences to have a width of 2, even if they are not well-formed Emoji sequences | -
+`emoji: :all_no_vs16` | VS16-Emoji not handled, all ZWJ/modifier/keycap sequences to have a width of 2, even if they are not well-formed Emoji sequences | WezTerm

 - *RGI Emoji:* Emoji Recommended for General Interchange
 - *Qualification:* Whether an Emoji sequence has all required VS16 codepoints